-The Pugador is a hybrid that combines the beloved Pug with America’s favorite Labrador.
+The Pugador is a hybrid that combines the beloved Pug with America’s favorite Labrador Retriever.
 In a short amount of time, Pugadors have become popular hybrid dogs.
 Though we still know very little about these Pug mixes.

 However, they tend to inherit the even-temper of the Labrador.
-And because both parents are loyal dogs, we can expect the same in this mix.
-Pugadors will be people-dogs, that is, they’re friendly, charming and need human attention.
+And because both parents are loyal to a fault, we can expect the same in this mix.
+Pugadors are people-dogs, that is, they’re friendly, charming and need human attention.

-What were uncertain about is the physical appearance.
-Both parent breeds are drastically different in size, shape and looks.
+What were uncertain about is the physical looks.
+Both parent breeds are vastly different in size, shape and looks.
 Still, most Pugadors will inherit the scrunched up face from the Pug side.
 Though, they may range between 30 and 50 pounds.

 2. Cocker Pug

-Cocker Pugs are designer dogs developed by crossbreeding the Pug with the obedient and playful Cocker Spaniel.
-The result is as expected – a uniquely wonderful mix with all the top qualities from each parent breed.
+Cocker Pugs are designer dogs developed by crossbreeding the Pug with the playful Cocker Spaniel.
+The result is as expected – a uniquely wonderful Pug mix inheriting all the best qualities from each of the parent breeds.

 The Cocker Pug is a small to medium Pug mix, though the coat can be either smooth or curly.
-In addition, the length of fur can be short or long.
+The length of fur can be short or long.
 It really depends on parentage of the dog.
 But, the double coat is inevitable, so expect some shedding.